Molly's Herbals

 Not all herbal wormers, dewormers, worm compounds or worm formulas are the same.

-My Worm Formula System is totally different than any others that were on the market when I created it.
+My Worm Formula System is totally different than any others that Ire on the market when I created it.
 The ingredients in my Formulas differ greatly from other herbal wormers that you may find.
 I created my Formulas for our herd because I was dissatisfied with other herbal wormers I tried.
 I do not suggest, or recommend, substituting any other herbal wormer for use with my Formula system.
 I know of one person who was trying to use up their other herbal wormer before starting mine and her herd all developed bottlejaw (severe parasite infestation).
 The choice is up to you.

 Have you seem any resistance developing to your Worm Formula?